 Hazard Level of Risk Suggested action/control measure (prevention measures).
 This list is not exhaustive.
 Below are some control measures which you may find useful when completing your risk assessment.
 01. Poor selection process for volunteers Low carry out a suitable and sufficient selection process to ensure volunteers are suited to the tasks they perform minors are not permitted to take part in volunteer work unless supervised in-house training to be made available for volunteers who require it 02.
-No DBS check for volunteers High Regular volunteers should have a DBS check and a copy to be to be kept in SCR volunteers will not work unsupervised with children.
-03. Lack of induction for volunteers Low all one-off volunteers will have a brief induction by one of the DSLs I respect of Safeguarding arrangements 04.
-Poor equipment maintenance used by volunteers Low inspection and maintenance regimes are in place for equipment used by persons working in the Academy electrical equipment provided by volunteers must not be used unless it has been PAT tested by a competent person 05.
-Minor improvement works e.g. painting Low volunteers do not work on mechanical, gas or electrical equipment unless qualified to do so all minor improvement works are specifically risk assessed volunteers doing improvement works on site are supervised by a competent member of staff volunteers not to work at height unless trained through recognised training providers works to be carried out in school holidays, otherwise DBS checks will be required if volunteers are to be left alone, unsupervised 06.
-Lack of adequate teacher supervision for pupils on school trips (Refer to www.gov.uk Health and Safety of Pupils on Educational Low a relevant risk assessment should be discussed with volunteers for each separate occasion arrange for an adequate amount of volunteers to assist with pupil supervision; to complement staff numbers, not replace them
+No DBS check for volunteers High Regular volunteers should have a DBS check, the number is checked and to be to be kept in SCR volunteers will not work unsupervised with children.
+03. Lack of induction for volunteers Low all one-off volunteers will have an induction by one of the DSLs and respect of Safeguarding arrangements.
+04. Poor equipment maintenance used by volunteers Low inspection and maintenance regimes are in place for equipment used by persons working in the Academy. electrical equipment provided by volunteers must not be used unless it has been PAT tested by a competent person.
+05. Minor improvement works e.g. painting Low volunteers do not work on mechanical, gas or electrical equipment unless qualified to do so. all minor improvement works are specifically risk assessed. volunteers doing improvement works on site are supervised by a competent member of staff. volunteers not to work at height unless trained through recognised training providers. works to be carried out in school holidays, otherwise DBS checks will be required if volunteers are to be left alone, unsupervised.
+06. Lack of adequate teacher supervision for pupils on school trips (Refer to www.gov.uk Health and Safety of Low a relevant risk assessment should be discussed with volunteers for each separate occasion. arrange for an adequate amount of volunteers to assist with pupil supervision; to complement staff numbers, not replace them.

-Visits).
-07. Lone working (Refer to Lone Working Policy) Low volunteers will not work alone 08.
-No Public Liability Insurance Cover Medium check with either your Insurance Company or KCC Insurance and the Risk Management Team, to confirm that adequate Public Liability Insurance is in place. • In the case of parents sharing expertise, e.g. Science Week, the school is liable.
+Pupils on Educational Visits). a risk assessment must be completed and agreed by Frances Garland, the school EVC Lead.
+07. Lone working (Refer to Lone Working arrangements) Low volunteers will not work alone 08.
+No Public Liability Insurance Cover Medium check with either your Insurance Company or Lowbrook Insurance and the Risk Management Team, to confirm that adequate Public Liability Insurance is in place. • In the case of parents sharing expertise, e.g. Science Week, the school is liable.
 9. No First Aid Provision Low all staff are First-Aid trained ensure all volunteers are briefed on first aid provision, where you go for medical assistance and the name of the first aider available on specific day 10.
 No instruction or information provided to volunteers.
 Low ensure all volunteers are briefed on all risk assessments that are relevant to them ensure sufficient information and instructions are given to the relevant volunteers